Elite (TV series): Season 5

-In the aftermath of Armando's death at the hands of Guzmán, he and Ander dropped out of school to travel around the world.
-Samuel and Rebeka are keeping the truth about what happened from everyone, including Omar, Cayetana, Ari, Mencía and Patrick.
-That is, until his body is discovered and it sets off a chain events changes that rips their relationships apart and changes their lives forever.
-Also, two new students – Isadora and Iván – begin attending Las Encinas and soon form bonds with the current upperclassmen, mainly Phillipe and Patrick, but some of these relationships prove to be more deadly than others.
-In a flash-forward, Samuel's body is discovered floating in a pool, with every plot leading to how he got there and finding out what actually happened.
+Following Armando's demise at the hands of Guzmán, both he and Ander decide to leave school and embark on a journey around the world.
+Samuel and Rebeka choose to keep the truth concealed from everyone, including Omar, Cayetana, Ari, Mencía, and Patrick.
+However, when Armando's body is discovered, it triggers a sequence of events that unravels their relationships, altering their lives irrevocably.
+Additionally, two new students – Isadora and Iván – enroll at Las Encinas, forming connections with current upperclassmen, particularly Phillipe and Patrick.
+Yet, some of these relationships prove to be perilous.
+In a flash-forward, Samuel's lifeless body is found floating in a pool, and each plot thread leads to the revelation of how he ended up there, uncovering the truth behind the events.